What Are Helical Piers?

 At AquaGuard Foundation Solutions, we want to help you restore the value of your home through structural stability.
-To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.
+We have a wide variety of repair solutions that can address foundation problems of any kind.

 If you live within our Georgia service area, we’d like to provide you with a free, written helical pier installation quote.
-Each quote includes a free on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
+Each quote includes a thorough, on-site inspection, professional consultation, and proposal exactly what needs to be done to permanently resolve your home’s specific needs.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Atlanta, Marietta, Decatur, and nearby areas such as Lawrenceville, Alpharetta, Sandy Springs, Stone Mountain, Norcross, Athens, Gainesville, Roswell.
+Our service area includes Atlanta, Marietta, Decatur, and nearby areas such as Lawrenceville, Alpharetta, Sandy Springs, Stone Mountain, Norcross, Athens, Gainesville, Roswell, and Rome.